cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/installing-checkra1n.md

   - Your device will be put into recovery mode automatically
 1. You will now be presented with instructions in how to reboot your device into [DFU mode](faq#dfu_mode), click `Start` to begin
   - If you have an iPhone or iPad without a Home Button, follow [these instructions](troubleshooting#iphonex_dfu) to enter DFU mode, as the instructions in the checkra1n application are incorrect
-  - Follow the instructions until your device reboots to a black screen
+  - Follow the instructions until your device shows a black screen
-1. checkra1n will now be automatically installed
+1. After this, checkra1n should automatically install

 Your iOS device should reboot.
 Do not open the checkra1n app until you have ran the odysseyra1n script.